 The Debt Management Policy is required to be reviewed annually.
-The current Debt Management Policy was approved by the District Board on June 13, 2023.
+The current Debt Management Policy was approved by the District Board on June 18, 2024.
 The District is in compliance with the Debt Management Policy.
 The Debt Management Policy establishes a ceiling of 2.0% for the ratio of COPs gross annual debt service to District General Fund expenditures.
 The District Board may increase the target at the time a new debt issuance is proposed, but such authority is not intended to exceed the ceiling established in the Debt Management Policy.
-As of March 1, 2024, the maximum fiscal year COPs debt service was approximately 0.43% of the District's General Fund budgeted expenditures for fiscal year 2023-24.
-As of March 1, 2024, the District has outstanding COPs in the aggregate principal amount of approximately \$471.6 million.
-(See " - District Debt - Certificates of Participation" for more information.)
+As of September 1, 2024, the maximum fiscal year COPs debt service was approximately 0.45% of the District's General Fund budgeted expenditures for Fiscal Year 2024-25.
+As of September 1, 2024, the District Debt - Certificates of Participation" for more information.)
 The Debt Management Policy limits unhedged variable rate debt to \$100 million and requires reporting of the debt ratios and benchmarks.
 The District currently has no variable interest rate exposure.

 Investment Policy.
 The foremost objective of the District's Investment Policy is safety.
 In addition, the Investment Policy directs the District to invest public funds in a manner that will maximize the investment return on all of its funds with maximum security while meeting the daily cash flow demands of each portfolio of the District and conforming to all federal, State, and local statutes governing the investment of public funds.
 Further, the Investment Policy directs that all investments of the District be undertaken to ensure the preservation of capital in the overall portfolio.
 To attain this objective, the District may diversify its investments by investing funds among a variety of securities offering independent returns.
 In addition, the Investment Policy requires the District's investment portfolios remain sufficiently liquid to enable the District to meet its operating requirements and be structured to attain a maximum return commensurate with its investment risk constraints and the cash flow characteristics of each portfolio.
-The District is in compliance with the Investment Policy.